futuregrid/manual/_sources/account.txt

 #.
 Create a new project as documented in the `XSEDE portal allocations page
    <https://www.xsede.org/allocations>`__ or ask you XSEDE project lead
    to join you to the project.
 #.
-It will take some time to get youe account activated
+It will take some time to get your account activated

 .. _s-account-xsede: